 The trial court should not have automatically rejected the privilege claims simply because the recipients were not corporate employees.
 The company argued that the recipients were non-employee agents that fell within the Deason standard, and the court should have focused its analysis on that claim.

 But should the appellate court have automatically required an in camera inspection?
 Why can the trial court not analyze the agent question based on affidavits or other sworn testimony?
-This remains a developing area, other courts apply a discretionary standard when considering in camera inspections, as I highlighted in this recent post.
+This remains a developing area, other courts apply a discretionary standard when considering in camera inspections, as I highlighted in this post.